 C-Section Delivery of Twins

 The Delivery of twins via c-section is basically similar to a regular cesarean section.
-I talk about this a lot in my online prenatal class, and I do have a full post about C-sections as well.
-In all the research I can find — about 75% of the time, twins are delivered C-section.
+I talk about this a lot in my online prenatal class, so you’re totally prepared should that be the outcome.
+In all the research I can find — about 75% of the time, twins are delivered via C-section.

 Vaginal delivery of twins:

 If the first twin is born vaginally, this looks very similar to a regular delivery.
 Then, if the twins were to share a placenta that placenta will start to peel off, as happens with any delivery.
 The second twin needs to be delivered very quickly.
 If they don’t share a placenta it can still be problematic, although not as much so.